kyotolesson-class/kyotolesson-class.github.io/junior_coders/0c23f5f29d83139f13fc32a19c49dee01bfcd93f/class_notes_lessons/a_mon0500pm.md

 The homework for October 19th is:

-* complete the Tynker project or tutorial you are working on.
+* Complete the Tynker project or tutorial you are working on.
 * Also, the [Magical Pen Basic Tutorial](https://www.tynker.com/dashboard/student/#/my-classes/).
 You can start it before class at home, but we will finish it in class.

 ### Moving to Tynker

 Today we introduced Tynker.

-In Tynker the class information and homework is kept [here](https://www.tynker.com/dashboard/student/#/my-classes/) or [here](https://www.tynker.com/dashboard/student/#panelCompleted).
+In Tynker the class information and homework is kept on the [classroom page](https://www.tynker.com/dashboard/student/#/my-classes/) or [here](https://www.tynker.com/dashboard/student/#panelCompleted).
 There are some tutorials (optional) at the top, and the weekly/class assignments are at the bottom.

 ![](https://i.imgur.com/gaqktsi.jpg)
 {: .jsgif}